Tornadoes of 2024: May 25–27 (United States)

+May 27 (Philippines)

+A EF2 tornado struck a village in Arayat, Pampanga that was spawned by Typhoon Ewiniar (Aghon) at around 13:00 PhST.
+It Destroyed around 30 houses and two school buildings, and toppled electrical posts.
+Satellite imagery and ground-level damages showed that the tornado formed a 2 km (1.24 mi) path as it swept the village and achieved estimated wind speeds of around 201 km/h (125 Mph).
+Total estimated costs of infrastructure and agricultural damages reached ₱22 million and ₱8 million respectively.

 May 30 (United States)

 A pump jack that was overturned by an EF3 tornado west of Midkiff, Texas.

 A small, but significant outbreak of tornadoes impacted Texas and Louisiana.
 The SPC issued an enhanced risk of severe weather over part of West Texas mainly for the threat of damaging winds and large hail, however, a 5% tornado risk was also included.
 That evening, numerous tornadoes touched down in Texas, including an EF2 tornado that prompted a tornado emergency for areas to the south of Midland, damaging power poles and RVs.
 This was the first issuance of a tornado emergency by the National Weather Service office in Midland.
 An EF3 tornado damaged heavy oil equipment and caused ground scouring near Midkiff.
 Further east, multiple EF1 tornadoes touched down near the Texas-Louisiana border, including a tornado near Stonewall, Louisiana that tossed a metal building.
 This outbreak produced 13 tornadoes but no casualties.